Neoplasm: DNA damage

 DNA damage is considered to be the primary underlying cause of malignant neoplasms known as cancers.
 Its central role in progression to cancer is illustrated in the figure in this section, in the box near the top.
-(The central features of DNA damage, epigenetic alterations and deficient DNA repair in progression to cancer are shown in red.)
+DNA damage, epigenetic alterations, and DNA repair deficiency are key features in cancer progression and are thus shown in red.
 DNA damage is very common.
 Naturally occurring DNA damages (mostly due to cellular metabolism and the properties of DNA in water at body temperatures) occur at a rate of more than 10,000 new damages, on average, per human cell, per day.
 Additional DNA damages can arise from exposure to exogenous agents.
 Tobacco smoke causes increased exogenous DNA damage, and these DNA damages are the likely cause of lung cancer due to smoking.
 UV light from solar radiation causes DNA damage that is important in melanoma.
 Helicobacter pylori infection produces high levels of reactive oxygen species that damage DNA and contributes to gastric cancer.
 Bile acids, at high levels in the colons of humans eating a high-fat diet, also cause DNA damage and contribute to colon cancer.
 Katsurano et al. indicated that macrophages and neutrophils in an inflamed colonic epithelium are the source of reactive oxygen species causing the DNA damages that initiate colonic tumorigenesis (creation of tumors in the colon).
 Some sources of DNA damage are indicated in the boxes at the top of the figure in this section.

 Individuals with a germline mutation causing deficiency in any of 34 DNA repair genes (see article DNA repair-deficiency disorder) are at increased risk of cancer.
 Some germline mutations in DNA repair genes cause up to 100% lifetime chance of cancer (e.g., p53 mutations).
 These germline mutations are indicated in a box at the left of the figure with an arrow indicating their contribution to DNA repair deficiency.

 About 70% of malignant (cancerous) neoplasms have no hereditary component and are called "sporadic cancers".
 Only a minority of sporadic cancers have a deficiency in DNA repair due to mutation in a DNA repair gene.
 However, a majority of sporadic cancers have deficiency in DNA repair due to epigenetic alterations that reduce or silence DNA repair gene expression.
 For example, of 113 sequential colorectal cancers, only four had a missense mutation in the DNA repair gene MGMT, while the majority had reduced MGMT expression due to methylation of the MGMT promoter region (an epigenetic alteration).
 Five reports present evidence that between 40% and 90% of colorectal cancers have reduced MGMT expression due to methylation of the MGMT promoter region.